Ex-Dewey partners agree to pay at least $50 million in settlement

 Friedman, in court documents, objected to the composition of the Dewey wind-down team.
 He said the team was being managed by lawyers who had advised the firm before its collapse and that they gave high earners at Dewey preferential treatment when devising the settlement.

-A spokeswoman for Joff Mitchell, Dewey’s chief restructuring officer and a senior managing director at Zolfo Cooper, had no immediate comment.
+Mitchell, Dewey’s chief restructuring officer and a senior managing director at Zolfo Cooper, praised the accord.

-The Dewey estate may still go after an additional estimated $60 million from former Dewey partners in so-called unfinished business claims, in which the trustee seeks to recover profits on legal business former partners took with them to other law firms.

-Partners who did not sign onto the deal also could be vulnerable to claw-back litigation unless they accept the deal after the August 16 deadline and agree to pay a 25 percent penalty.
+“This is a key milestone we are pleased to have reached: an early settlement that can deliver meaningful recoveries to creditors and let former partners put this behind them,” Mitchell said in a statement.

 Another former partner said he was “optimistic” about Thursday’s announcement, despite having to pay a significant amount of money.

-Note: (This version of the story has been corrected to fix attribution of quote in paragraph 11)